banzaicloud/allspark/README.md

 AllSpark is a simple building block for quickly building web microservice deployments for demo purposes.

-It supports at most one workload and arbitary number of subsequent requests to other services that will be called on a single request.
+It supports at most one workload and arbitrary number of subsequent requests to other services that will be called on a single request.

 ### Workload